Robin Curtis (scholar): Biography

 Robin Curtis was born in Toronto, Ontario, where she completed a double specialist Honours Bachelor of Arts at the University of Toronto in both Cinema Studies and German Languages and Literature in 1989.
 After having spent her third year on an independent study abroad in the Winter Semester 1986–87 at the Freie Universität Berlin, she moved to Berlin in 1989 where she completed a Magister Artium degree in 1996 in Theater Studies and North American Studies at the Freie Universität Berlin.
 Following the conferring of this degree she held a position as Wissenschaftliche Mitarbeiterin at the Media Studies Department of the Universität für Film und Fernsehen, Potsdam-Babelsberg (then known as the Hochschule für Film und Fernsehen "Konrad Wolf" Potsdam-Babelsberg) from 1997 to 2002.
 In the Spring of 2002 she took up a position as Research Fellow (Wissenschaftliche Mitarbeiterin) in the Collaborative Research Center (Sonderforschungsbereich 447 Kulturen des Performativen) "Cultures of Performativity" operated jointly by the Freie Universität Berlin and the Humboldt Universität Berlin.
 In this context she completed her doctorate summa cum laude with the film and media scholar Gertrud Koch as her principal advisor in 2003 with a dissertation entitled Situating the Self: Visceral Experience and Anxiety in the German Non-Fictional Autobiographical Film.
 From 2008 to 2011 she was a Feodor-Lynen-Fellow of the Alexander von Humboldt Foundation.
 From 2012 to 2017 she was a W2 Professor of Theory and Practice of Audiovisual Media in the Media and Cultural Studies Department at the Heinrich-Heine-Universität Düsseldorf.
-Since September 2017 she has held the chair in Media and Cultural Studies at the Albert-Ludwigs-Universität Freiburg.
+From September 2017 to August 2021 she has held the chair in Media and Cultural Studies at the Albert-Ludwigs-Universität Freiburg.
+From 2021 she has held the chair in Media and Cultural Studies (W3 Lehrstuhlinhaberin) in the Media and Cultural Studies Department at the Heinrich-Heine-Universität Düsseldorf.